Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

 Still can’t get enough of marine adventures?
 Dive into the shoals of Jicdup and Burias and swim with tunas and even barracudas.
 For an otherworldly swim, try exploring the Sunken Cemetery.
 This is a real cemetery submerged underwater when Mount Vulcan (also called Old Volcano) erupted in the 1940s and 1950s.

 The Dahilayan Forest Park will make you feel like you’re in a temperate forest somewhere in Europe.
-Surrounded with towering pine trees, the park's a great picnic spot for families and groups of friends.
+Surrounded by towering pine trees, the park is a great picnic spot for families and groups of friends.

 Feeling a bit adventurous?
 The Dahilayan Adventure Park has two 840-meter ziplines with a drop of 100 meters.
 Razorback coaster, on the other hand, will remind you of the alpine coasters of Switzerland.

-Bukidnon's also home to large pineapple plantations.
+Bukidnon is also home to large pineapple plantations.
 So while you’re in the province, visit Camp Philips, a community in the town of Manolo Fortich that houses Del Monte’s pineapple plantation.
 Dine at Del Monte Clubhouse and get a taste of steaks that are sourced from pineapple-fed cattle.

-12. Samal Island, Davao del Norte
+📍 Samal Island, Davao del Norte

 The phrase “Island Garden” is always incorporated into the name of Samal City for a reason.
 This Davao del Norte city is home to some of the country’s most majestic beaches.
 This is a must-visit tourist destination in the Philippines for beach lovers.